 Pumpkin seeds and roasted chickpeas can also serve as a quick snack that offers the same crunchy feel, salty taste, and has less fat which makes it even healthier!

-Soy sauce in Asian cooking can be replaced with a soy free tamari sauce, available at most grocery stores, and for sure available on Amazon.
+Soy sauce in Asian cooking can be replaced with a soy free coconut amino acids sauce, available at most grocery stores, and for sure available on Amazon.
 It works just as well in all recipes!

 Perhaps the biggest change to your life with a soy allergy will come from the options available to you when dining out.
 No longer can you just go grab a quick bite to eat, nor will you be able to freely eat at a friend’s house.